rrnyquist/ebenezer/_Scripture/ESV/55_II_Timothy.md

 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, ^0316

-that the man of God may be complete, equipped for every good work. ^0317
+that the man of God may be competent, equipped for every good work. ^0317

-I charge you in the presence of God and of Christ Jesus, who is to judge the living and the dead, and by his appearing and his kingdom : ^0401
+I charge you in the presence of God and of Christ Jesus, who is to judge the living and the dead, and by his appearing and his kingdom: ^0401

 preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching. ^0402